 "God forbid it, Lord!
 This shall never happen to You."

-You see, Peter's biggest problem was that he failed to comprehend Jesus' prophecy and the promise of His resurrection fully.
+Peter's biggest problem was failing to fully comprehend Jesus' prophecy and the promise of His resurrection.
 Why?
 Because of his misconceptions.
-Jesus predicted Peter's denial saying,
+Jesus predicted Peter's denial, saying,

 “Simon, Simon, behold, Satan has demanded permission to sift you like wheat; but I have prayed for you, that your faith may not fail; and you, when once you have turned again, strengthen your brothers.”
 (Luke 22:31-32)